VAC patient a big winner at the 2012 National Junior Disability Championships

 12-year-old Michael Dean Baumgartner, a Boston Children's Hospital Vascular Anomalies Center patient, won first place in all four races he competed in at the 2012 National Junior Disability Championships in Mesa, Arizona.

-Read the press release detailing Michael's accomplishments.
+Read the story detailing Michael's accomplishments.

 Boston Children's breakthrough research on CLOVES syndrome